 You already show great courage by admitting that you might benefit from getting some help.
 The first phone call to a mental health provider's office could represent the beginning of a process toward recovery.
 Yet, as you think about making this call, you worry about the unknown.
 So, you want to be prepared.

 Actually, there are many ways that this first call could go.
-Let's start with who will answer the phone.
+You can start with who will answer the phone.
 If you call a group practice, mental health clinic, or medical center, chances are a receptionist or other office staff member will answer the phone.
 If you call a provider in private practice, the provider may answer or a voicemail may come on.
 If you must leave a voicemail, you could simply say, "Hello, my name is so-and-so and I am calling to speak with someone about scheduling an appointment.
 I can be reached at…" You can expect a return call.
 Once you have a person on the phone, you can use the same line, "Hello, my name is so-and-so and I am calling to speak with someone about scheduling an appointment."
 Each office will have its own way of getting some key information from you before scheduling the first appointment.

 Here are a few questions you can probably expect during the first call: